algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 - SportShield development board
 **External Tools:**

-- Github Actions server USB port
+- GitHub Actions server USB port

 **Steps:**

-1. Plug the development board to the GitHub Actions host computer and check the battery level.
+1. Plug the development board into the GitHub Actions host computer and check the battery level.
 2. If the battery level is greater than 5%, wait until the battery level is less than 5% by unplugging it from the computer.
 3. If the battery level is lower than 5%, unplug the board from the computer and start moving it.
-4. Wait for 35 minutes to receive a position and battery level payload.
+4. Wait for 35 minutes to receive a position and battery-level payload.

 ### 48. Eco-mode - Alarm triggers if detecting a movement